TimMcCool/scratchattach/README.md

 When connecting / getting a project that you can't access, a `PartialProject` object is returned instead.

-**Most functions don't work for such projects.
+**Most attributes and most functions don't work for such projects.
 However, these still work:**
 ```
 project.remixes(limit=None, offset=0)